 170 Watch the Electrical Water Pageant

 The Electrical Water Pageant is a little bit of Walt Disney World history and was part of the opening day attractions.
-There have been a few changes over the years, but sea creatures still sail across Seven Seas Lagoon nightly with accompanying Disney tunes.
+Over the years, there have been a few changes, but sea creatures still sail across Seven Seas Lagoon nightly with accompanying Disney tunes.

 172 What is a MagicBand?

 MagicBands contain a whole host of information about your stay.
 A built-in Radio Frequency Identification Chip provides the technical stuff.
-They act as your park tickets, your room key, your room charge card, your Fastpasses are linked with them, they manage your dining reservations and your Disney Dining Plan.
+They act as your park tickets, room key, room charge card and manage your dining reservations.

 175 Download the My Disney Experience app.

 Make sure you have My Disney Experience available before you enter the parks.
 My Disney Experience is a free online guide to Walt Disney World that allows guests to plan their vacation.
 Through this free service, you can: